antarctica/packer-vm-templates/README.md

 `/data/softwaredist/ovas/ubuntu/14.04/amd64/2.0.0/virtualbox.ova`

-Note: The BAS SAN is used as the canonical storage location for records management.
+Note: The BAS Package Service (i.e. `pacakges.web.bas.ac.uk`) is used as the canonical storage location for the purposes of records management.

 ### Build environment